logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

    Select a project to share the Data Set with

-When shareing a data set you can also choose share permissions.
+When sharing a Data Set you can also choose share permissions.
 Available permissions are shown in the image below.

 .. _share-permission.png: ../../_images/datasets/share-permission.png
 .. figure:: ../../imgs/datasets/share-permission.png